Simran-B/docker-library-docs/arangodb/content.md

 1234567890ab   arangodb  "/entrypoint.sh aran…"  2 hours ago  Up 2 hours  0.0.0.0:8529->8529/tcp  jolly_joker
 ```

-Then use `docker exec` and the ID/name to run something inside of the existing container:
+Then use `docker exec` and the ID / name to run something inside of the existing container:

 ```console
 unix> docker exec -it jolly_joker arangosh